 In some situations, federal employees may be eligible for OPM disability retirement benefits.
 This can depend upon the nature of the injury and years served in government.
 Our office can assist you in analyzing this option and proceeding to file such if appropriate.

-Contact Solomon, Maharaj & Kasimati today for a free consultation!
+Contact Solomon, Maharaj & Kasimati today to discuss your OWCP claim!